-2.1 Treasury Limits for 2012/13 to 2014/15
+2.1 Treasury Limits for 2012/2013 to 2014/2015

-It is a statutory duty under Section 3 of the Local Government Act 2003 and supporting regulations, for the Council to determine and keep under review how much it can afford to borrow.
-The amount so determined is termed the "Affordable Borrowing Limit".
+It is a statutory duty under Section 3 of the Local Government Act 2003 and supporting regulations, for the Authority to determine and keep under review how much it can afford to borrow.
+The amount so determined is termed the

+"Affordable Borrowing Limit".
 In England and Wales the Authorised Limit represents the legislative limit specified in the Act.

-The Council must have regard to the Prudential Code when setting the Authorised Limit, which essentially requires it to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon its future council tax and council rent levels is 'acceptable'.
+The Authority must have regard to the Prudential Code when setting the Authorised Limit, which essentially requires it to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon its future council tax is 'acceptable'.

 Whilst termed an "Affordable Borrowing Limit", the capital plans to be considered for inclusion incorporate financing by both external borrowing and other forms of liability, such as credit arrangements.
 The Authorised Limit is set, on a rolling basis, for the forthcoming financial year and two successive financial years and details can be found in Appendix 1 (P5) of this report.
-The Council is asked to approve these limits and to delegate authority to the Executive Director of Commercial and Corporate Services, within the total limit for any individual year, to action movement between the separately agreed limits for borrowing and other long term liabilities where this would be appropriate.
-Any such changes made will be reported to Cabinet and the Council at their next meetings following the change.
+The Authority is asked to approve these limits and to delegate authority to the Finance Officer, within the total limit for any individual year, to action movement between the separately agreed limits for borrowing and other long term liabilities where this would be appropriate.
+Any such changes made will be reported to the Authority at their next meetings following the change.

-Also, the Council is asked to approve the Operational Boundary Limits which are included in the Prudential Indicators in Appendix 1 (P6).
+Also, the Authority is asked to approve the Operational Boundary Limits which are included in the Prudential Indicators in Appendix 1 (P6).
 This operational boundary represents a key management tool for in year monitoring.
-Within the operational boundary, figures for borrowing and other long-term liabilities are separately identified and the Council is also asked to delegate authority to the Executive Director of Commercial and Corporate Services, within the total operational boundary for any individual year, to action movement between the separately agreed figures for borrowing and other long-term liabilities, in a similar fashion to the authorised limit.
+Within the operational boundary, figures for borrowing and other long-term liabilities are separately identified and the Authority is also asked to delegate authority to the Finance Officer, within the total operational boundary for any individual year, to action movement between the separately agreed figures for borrowing and other long-term liabilities, in a similar fashion to the authorised limit.